A threatened abortion is vaginal bleeding that occurs in the first 20 weeks of pregnancy and is sometimes accompanied by abdominal cramps.

-- bacterial or viral infection during pregnancy
+- a bacterial or viral infection during pregnancy

 - trauma to the abdomen

-- advanced maternal age (over 35 years old)
+- advanced parental age (over age 35)

 - exposure to certain medications or chemicals